ARyaskov/metro-ru/README.md

 - add English translation of stations names
 - add an address of each station
-- minify data files
-- create a common data dir in bundle
 - automatically push browser minified version to CDN
 - create super-minimal (<10 KBytes; now it's 40 KBytes) version for browser